particle-iot/docs/src/content/en/shared/mobile.md

 Check out the [Reference in Cocoadocs website](http://cocoadocs.org/docsets/SparkSetup/) or consult the javadoc style comments in `SparkSetupCustomization.h` and `SparkSetupMainController.h` for each public method or property.
 If Particle Device Setup library installation completed successfully - you should be able to press `Esc` to get an auto-complete hints from XCode for each public method or property in the library.

-#### Notes
-**Name change**

-Spark was re-branded as Particle.
-Libraries source code will be updated soon to reflect this change.
-New cocoapod libraries will be released with new name and old ones will be depracted soon.

 ## Requirements / limitations